BUILD MEANINGFUL DIFFERENCE

 Brand Power tracks consumers’ predisposition to choose one brand over others in their category, as well as a brand’s ability to charge a premium.
-Brand power is rooted in three factors: How meaningful consumers perceive the brand to be, how different it is from its competitors, and how salient (i.e., recognizable and top-of-mind) it is.
-The average score for brand power across all brands is 100.
+Brand Power is rooted in three factors: How meaningful consumers perceive the brand to be, how different it is from its competitors, and how salient (i.e., recognizable and top-of-mind) it is.
+The average score for Brand Power across all brands is 100.
+Overall, Japan’s Top 50 Brands are a highly powerful cohort, with an average score of 204.